lizzie-g-2024/Quarter-4-Project/README.md

 Day 8 (May 2): Can't do the playground exercises because it's blocked on chrome (maybe do it at home?).
 Also won't let me do Tenserflow exercises.
 Got to Generalization. video lecture.
 Might have to do a slight shift of plans if the course continues to be blocked and I can't do exercises.
 Day 9 (May 3): Finished Generalization, Training and Test Sets , Validation Sets and started with Representation.
 Learned about why we use validation sets and the intricacies of ML that causes us to avoid overfitting and using the partitioning of data.
 Beginning to question plan of finishing whole course or ending with my own project.
 Day 10 (May 6): Started working on Quarter 4 presentation. https://docs.google.com/presentation/d/1gQpS_d_5tA3JY_4x3KDbntK6-FT3SwdBFWv9UUi-Tp8/edit#slide=id.gcc7554a049_0_392
+Day 11 (May 7): Continued and finished working on Quarter 4 Presentation